tcrsavage/hm-elasticsearch/README.md

 - Adds convenient wrappers to your document types with low level search API
 - Logs bad requests and errors into a dedicated database stored log

+###Requirements

+- PHP >= 5.3
+- WordPress >= 3.8 (probably works on older versions too)
+- Functioning WordPress Cron (some hosts do not support WordPress cron)
+- An elasticsearch server

 ###Setup

 1. Set up your elasticsearch server (https://gist.github.com/wingdspur/2026107)